Team

 212-334-3522

-Daphne brings to JCP a diverse range of experience working in the Jewish nonprofit world.
-She attended the Joint Program between Columbia University and the Jewish Theological Seminary, and graduated in 2019 with BAs in Urban Studies and in Talmud.
+Daphne brings to JCP a diverse range of experience working in the Jewish world, particularly in interdenominational settings.
+Daphne is originally from Bloomfield Hills, Michigan, and moved to Manhattan to attend the Joint Program between Columbia University and the Jewish Theological Seminary, from which she graduated in 2019 with degrees in Urban Studies and in Talmud.
 She also spent a semester at the Hebrew University of Jerusalem, where she was a Nachshon Project Fellow.
-Daphne is passionate about empowering Jews of all backgrounds to love and take ownership over their Jewish lives.

 joel@jcpdowntown.org